-Information about pupils with SEND is disseminated to all teaching and support staff via Individual Education Plans (IEPs).
-For pupils being monitored by the Inclusion Department, information about the barriers to learning and appropriate Quality First Teaching (QFT) strategies to support these pupils are shared via the IEP.
+Information about pupils with SEND is disseminated to all teaching and support staff via Student Passports (these are also known as IEP's) For pupils being monitored by the Inclusion Department, information about the barriers to learning and appropriate Quality First Teaching (QFT) strategies to support these pupils are shared via the Student passport.
 For pupils receiving SEND Support, they also have individual progress targets with strategies and provision that is additional to, and different from other pupils to allow them to be successful in achieving their targets.
-IEPs are available for all staff to view securely on the school desktop.
+Student Passports are available for all staff to view securely on the school computer system.